Chassis No: XF 3515

-The current owner, Alan Titchmarsh MBE bought the car in 2007 through Stanley Mann and has used it sparingly and carefully maintained it during his ownership as evidenced by invoices in the history file.
+All round good bloke and gentleman celebrity, Alan Titchmarsh MBE bought the car in 2007 through Stanley Mann and used it sparingly and carefully and maintained it as one would expect during his ownership as evidenced by invoices in the history file.
 The car was invited to lead the Bentley Centenary Parade at Silverstone in 2019 and has been a regular at Goodwood over the years.

 In its day a 4½ Litre Bentley was one of the finest and fastest cars on the road and their reputation was forged at the 24 hour race at Le Mans.
 658 were built during the six years between 1927 and 1931.
 The price of a new Bentley 4½ Litre with open coachwork was about £ 1,300, over six times the average house price of £ 200, today the average house price is over £ 250,000.